ucarbonregistry/Project-532/README.md

 maintaining the catchment area and ensures the smooth flow of rainwater to the earth dam.
 They also ensure the prevention of wastage and the efficient use of the harvested water.

+Objective: The major objective was to make The New Rain Resort and its farms self-sustaining by leveraging rainwater harvesting and without putting additional load on the localized underground aquifers.

+Outcome: A 30,000 cubic meter triangular earth dam and piping from roadside stormwater drains have been built to harvest rainwater run-off from a 1.4km patch of tarmac road.
+The harvested water has enabled the project proponent to reduce their dependency on groundwater and council water for the operations of the resort and its farms; this in turn has reduced the aggregate cost of water to the project proponent.

 Facility Details

 Plot area: 23 acres